 In March 2015, the president of Yemen, Abdo Rabbu Mansour Hadi, was forced to flee the country by Houthi rebels.
 The Zaidi Shia Houthis were supported by elements of Yemen’s military loyal to the country’s former president, Ali Abdullah Saleh.
 In response, Saudi Arabia formed a coalition of a dozen countries to restore Yemen’s internationally recognised government to power.
 The coalition included the Gulf Cooperation Council states (with the exception of Oman), Egypt, and Sudan, and was backed by the United States and United Kingdom.

-The unrest in Yemen is not a single conflict but is instead a mosaic of multifaceted regional, local, and international power struggles which are the legacy of recent and long-past events.
+The unrest in Yemen is not a single conflict but is instead a mosaic of multifaceted regional, local, and international power struggles that are the legacy of recent and long-past events.
 The following maps aim to illustrate key aspects of this civil war and Yemen’s historical divisions.

 While the concept of Yemen as a distinct territory predates Islam, it has rarely been under the rule of a single government.
 For much of the past century, the country was split into the northern Yemen Arab Republic (YAR) and the southern People’s Democratic Republic of Yemen (PDRY).
 These were unified in 1990.
 The line separating north and south reflected the country’s division under British and Ottoman rule.
 But the cultural differences between the two regions are real – and accentuated by their divergent histories.
 Culture and politics in the north are coloured by over 1,000 years of Zaidi theocratic rule – a branch of Shi’ism found almost exclusively in Yemen.
 By contrast, the south was transformed by a century of British influence, beginning in the mid-19th century.
 Great Britain ran the strategic port of Aden directly as a colony and established itself in the port’s hinterlands and other areas of the south through financial and military aid.
 It struck deals with the heads of the various sultanates, sheikhdoms and emirates that constituted the Federation of South Arabia and the neighbouring Protectorate of South Arabia The differences between north and south only deepened after the withdrawal of the British in 1967 and the subsequent decades of rule under the PDRY, which was the only Marxist state in the Arab world.